 Recent years have seen a massive boom in the market for multi-rotor unmanned aerial vehicles, such as the quadrocopter.
 In particular, products weighing below 20 kilograms have arrived on the mass market and, for the untrained user, controllability has also been steadily enhanced in the last few years.
 Meanwhile, automation controls altitude, position and collision avoidance.
 More assistance systems are being used to execute flight maneuvers automatically; radio contact with the remote control unit is no longer necessary.

 The combination of high accessibility for the layman, the capability of transporting larger payloads and greater freedom of movement through opening up airspace makes it possible to use UAS in various threat scenarios.
-As part of a research project initiated by the Bundeswehr Research Institute for Protective Technologies – ABC Protection (WIS), Fraunhofer INT conducted laboratory tests on a selection of 14 UAS types, to evaluate their sensitivity to electromagnetic interference (Fig. 1).
+As part of a research project, Fraunhofer INT conducted laboratory tests on a selection of UAS types, to evaluate their sensitivity to electromagnetic interference (Fig. 1).
 The goal was to develop appropriate countermeasures on the basis of HPEM.
-In addition, free-field tests at WIS, using pulsed high-power magnetron sources, were able to form a basis for effectors with realistic operating ranges (Fig. 2).
+In addition, free-field tests were performed using HPEM sources, which could form a basis for effectors with realistic operating ranges (Fig. 2).

 To analyze HPEM sensitivity, a UAS test stand with video surveillance was set up in the laboratory, as well as a system for evaluating rotor speeds.
 The devices were tested either mechanically fixed in standby mode, or secured by cords and safety net in flight mode.
 These tests accurately recorded interference in the systems’ operating processes, stretching over a wide range of individually controlled interference frequencies.